Swastik2740S/Backend_components/AUTH/backend/readme.md

 - A session ID is sent back to the client inside a cookie.
 - On each request, the cookie is checked → if valid, the user stays logged in.
 - On logout, the session is destroyed and the cookie becomes invalid.
+Note: In the postman/thunderclient cookies are stored once per request so you have to enable cookie jar to request furthur routes.

 ## Getting Started